jfang5792/matcha-finder/README.md

 ![createAccount](https://github.com/user-attachments/assets/678d4919-1d4e-4570-a313-b33354919c0d)

 - Users can create an account.
 Once logged in, users can favorite and rate their place results.
+- These buttons act as event listeners sending Ajax requests to the server.

 ![ezgif com-favRating (2)](https://github.com/user-attachments/assets/5622578a-0f92-4d05-a840-95e4cc4f08d5)